O365/python-o365/README.md

         1. Mail.Send
         1. User.Read

-1. Then you need to login for the first time to get the access token that will grant access to the user resources.
+1. Then you need to log in for the first time to get the access token that will grant access to the user resources.

     To authenticate (login) you can use [different authentication interfaces](#different-authentication-interfaces).
-On the following examples we will be using the Console Based Interface but you can use any one.
+On the following examples we will be using the Console Based Interface, but you can use any one.

     - When authenticating on behalf of a user: